-Food environments globally and in Australia are dominated by highly accessible and heavily promoted foods that are high in salt, saturated fat and added sugar.
-These unhealthy food environments have contributed to unhealthy population diets and high levels of obesity that are now the biggest contributors to poor health in Australia.
+Food environments globally and in Australia are dominated by unhealthy foods that are readily available and heavily promoted.
+These unhealthy food environments have contributed to unhealthy population diets and high levels of obesity that are now the biggest contributors to poor health.

 We have a strong commitment to ensuring that our research findings are communicated widely and are used to inform policy and practice.
 We regularly contribute to World Health Organization (WHO) reports and consultations on obesity prevention.
-We also partner closely with the Obesity Policy Coalition and other public health organisations, and are involved in the creation of a national obesity prevention consensus.
+We also partner closely with the Obesity Policy Coalition and other public health organisations.

 Our research program focuses on: